 Daily timetable: The school day starts at 8.30am with a 25-minute form registration.
 Lessons start at 8.55am and there are six periods lasting 55 minutes each, three in the morning and three in the afternoon.
 The final class of the day finishes at 4.00pm and is followed by afternoon registration.
 Pupils are dismissed from form rooms at 4.10pm.
 After school, there are clubs, rehearsals and sports fixtures all open to pupils.
 Pupils can do their homework quietly in a dedicated Prep Room until 5.00pm.
 Sport: Lower Prep pupils have one PE lesson and three Sports lessons each week.
 In the Upper Prep, pupils have one double sports lesson and one PE lesson each week, with the option of choosing an additional PE lesson as part of their 11s (Year 7) option choices.
 All together children in our Prep School benefit from three or four sports lessons a week as part of the curriculum but they also get to choose from a range of extra-curricular sports clubs on offer to them.
 This means many of them play sport as much as seven or eight times a week.

 Dress code: There is no fixed uniform at Harrodian but a set of guidelines that allows pupils a degree of flexibility and the ability to express their own individuality within appropriate parameters.
-Pupils must however adhere to our Prep Dress Code.
+Pupils must however adhere to our Dress Code which is listed on our Parent Information page, please CLICK here to access it.

 Lunchtime: Lunch is provided from 12.05pm in the dining room.
 Each Prep year group is allocated a set time for their lunch.